carlfre/FYS4411-project1/README.md

-# FYS4411-project1
+# FYS4411 - Project 1

-In this project we use the variational Monte Carlo method to simulate Bose-Einstein condensate in spherical and elliptic potentials and estimate the ground state energy.
+In this project we use the variational Monte Carlo method to estimate the ground state energy of a gas of weakly interacting bosons in spherical and elliptic potentials.
 The main code is written in C++, and uses the Armadillo library for linear algebra.
 The code is parallelized using OpenMP.

+## Code structure
+The repository is structured as follows:

+├── main.cpp
+├── makefile
+├── configs
+│   ├── analytical.txt
+│   ├── density.txt
+│   ├── gradient.txt
+│   ├── interactions_gradient.txt
+│   ├── interactions.txt
+│   ├── numerical.txt
+│   ├── parallel.txt
+│   ├── statistics.txt
+│   └── timing.txt
+├── include
+│   ├── interaction.hpp
+│   ├── no_interaction.hpp
+│   ├── parallelization.hpp
+│   └── vmc_walker.hpp
+└── src
+    ├── initialization.cpp
+    ├── interaction.cpp
+    ├── no_interaction.cpp
+    ├── parallelization.cpp
+    ├── sampling.cpp
+    ├── statistical_analysis.py
+    └── vmc_walker.cpp

+The main.cpp file contains the main function, and calls the functions in the src folder.
+The configs folder contains the settings for each simulation problem.
+The include folder contains the header files for the classes used in the code.
+The src folder contains the implementation of the classes.

 ## Usage